Throw in a dash of excitement and spontaneity for your perfect DC date.

 Walk among the animals at Smithsonian's National Zoo

-Lions, tigers, giraffes and the beloved giant pandas are just some of the 2,000 animals that call the Smithsonian's 163-acre National Zoo home.
+Lions, tigers and giraffes are just some of the 2,000 animals that call the Smithsonian's 163-acre National Zoo home.
 The zoo’s habitats feature animals from 400 different species, including the golden-headed lion tamarin twins, certainly enough to fill an afternoon with your sweetie.

 07